Monday, January 31, 2022

 *

 Holiday Affair (dir.
 Don Hartman, 1949).
 Canon formation: does it really become a “holiday classic” because TCM shows it?
-Janet Leigh plays Connie Ennis, a war widow and comparison shopper.
-Her possibilities in life are subject to four male force fields: her dead husband, whose picture stares out from her nightstand; her young son Timmy (Gordon Gebert), whom she calls “Mr. Ennis”; her patient, lackluster suitor of two years, Carl (Wendell Corey); and a charismatic free spirit, Steve (Robert Mitchum).
-Try to guess who will win In the battle between ghost, boy, beta male, and alpha male.
+Janet Leigh plays Connie Ennis, a war widow and comparison shopper whose possibilities in life are subject to four male force fields: her dead husband, whose picture stares out from her nightstand; her young son Timmy (Gordon Gebert), whom she calls “Mr. Ennis”; her patient, lackluster suitor of two years, Carl (Wendell Corey); and a charismatic free spirit, Steve (Robert Mitchum).
+Try to guess who will win in the battle between ghost, boy, beta male, and alpha male.
 Weirdest moment: “Mr. Ennis” on top of his mom in bed. ★★ (TCM)

 *